Bendigo Regional Employment Precinct

 What will the impact be on nearby residents?

-Part of the planning will be to consider land use buffers, landscaping and access into the employment precinct to minimise any impact on nearby residents.
-The site will be primarily directed at advanced manufacturing and logistics businesses.
-The site will not be appropriate or zoned for uses such as abattoirs or other heavier industry which require greater buffers.
+Part of the planning will consider land use buffers, landscaping and access into the precinct to minimise any impact on nearby residents.
+The site is expected to attract advanced manufacturing and logistics businesses, and heavy industries are expected to be discouraged.
+Industrial uses and the required buffers are being investigated.

 What will be the impact on existing vegetation?